Schuyler Cammann: Legacy

-"a man of independent means who had no academic ambitions or need for a salary.
-His independence of 'the system' caused envy amongst several of his colleagues, who unlike himself were very ambitious for promotion.
-Even though he was a mild, polite, and gentle person of great friendliness, he experienced rebuffs and ostracism from several colleagues which were undeserved.
-He endured these affronts with great patience and tolerance."

 Cammann was also very interested in Chinese magic squares, which the Foundation further described:

-"One of Cammann's other great passions was for Chinese magic squares, concerning which he made detailed studies and published various articles.
-He was a pioneer in realizing the importance and significance of magic squares, and his work laid the ground work for their wider appreciation today amongst scholars, as well as enriching the field for the many studies of them by mathematicians which today are increasingly common."
+Cammann wrote several articles exploring the history of magic squares in China and India.

 Personal life

 In February 1943, Cammann was married to Marcia de Forest Post at St. John's Chapel of the Washington Cathedral.
 She was the daughter of Charles Addison Post, of Providence, Rhode Island, and Marcia de Forest Post of Hamilton, Bermuda, and granddaughter of Mrs. Isaac Judson Boothe of Providence.
 Together, they were the parents of five children: Francis Cammann, Stephen Van Rensselaer Cammann, Hamilton Cammann, Elizabeth Cammann, and William Cammann.

 On December 27, 1980, he married Mary Lyman Muir in Philadelphia.
 Mary was the widow of John Brinley Muir, a stockbroker, and the daughter of John Lyman Cox, an engineer and inventor.

 Cammann died in an auto accident on September 9, 1991, near his summer home in Sugar Hill, New Hampshire.